 The Defining Moment

 In 1989 my husband, Craig Franklin and I went on a 'honeymoon' he demanded I plan as part of the Wedding he also demanded we have to celebrate our marriage, which had taken place two years previously.
-This is another story.
+That is another story.

 Morgan was tasked to make sure chores were done.
 Since we had a cleaner this was not onerous for any of the kids.
 But Scott had been permitted to get his own cat and the animal had defecated on the rug outside of one of the bedrooms and Morgan stepped in it as the animal scampered away, having relieved itself.